Antibody Validation Strategies: CiteAb introductory guides

 Genetic strategies often make use of CRISPR/Cas9 technology.
 CRISPR/Cas9 involves a guide RNA coupled with a Cas9 endonuclease to mutate your gene of interest.
 Knocking-out the gene will produce your true negative control.

-Knockdown can involve siRNA/shRNA/micro RNA which act on the RNA and disrupt protein translation so less of the target gene is produced, though this down-regulation is temporary.
+In Knockdown, siRNA/shRNA/micro RNA acts on the RNA and disrupts protein translation so less of the target gene is produced.
+It is worth noting that this down-regulation is temporary.

 It is worth noting that this method can not be applied universally.
 For example, with important house-keeping genes a knockout would result in cell death – putting an end to your testing.
 On top of this, performing validation in a certain cell line does not guarantee specificity across all cell lines or tissues.